tldr-pages/tldr/pages/common/doctl-balance.md

 # doctl balance

-> Show the balanced of a Digital Ocean account.
+> Show the balance of a Digital Ocean account.
 > More information: <https://docs.digitalocean.com/reference/doctl/reference/balance/>.

 - Get balance of the account associated with the current context: